Are you a speed eater? In today’s fast paced world there’s a good chance you are. I am.

-Do you scarf down lunch at your desk in between answering emails and fielding phone calls?
+Do you find yourself gobbling down breakfast on the way out the door?
+Or scarfing down lunch at your desk in between answering emails and fielding phone calls?

 Why Eat Slower?